Superbalist/js-event-pubsub/README.md

 ## Validators

-A validator is an optional component used to validate an incoming event.
+A validator is an optional component used to validate an event upon dispatch.

 ### JSONSchemaEventValidator